 The Little Miami also gets a lot of love because it’s so close to both Dayton and Cincinnati.
 It’s super easy to get from either city to the natural area around the Little Miami, whether you are hoping to get out on the water or simply bike or hike nearby.
 The Little Miami River Bicycle Trail follows almost 80 miles and crosses picturesque bridges and countryside from Cincinnati to Springfield.
 There are also almost 50 paved miles of converted rail-to-trail for cyclists, joggers, and rollerbladers.
 You can drive in to the State Park, of course, which is designed as a kind of corridor along the river.
 Eighty-six miles of the river are also open to paddlers, too.

 Small towns along the Little Miami are flush with restaurants, hostels, canoe outfitters and tour companies, and tackle shops.
 You should have no problem stocking up on provisions for a canoe camping trip.
 Don’t miss out on ice cream at Graeters, which is an Ohio classic.
-If you’re smart, you’ll bring a soft cooler backpack like the ones by IceMule to keep your pint fresh while you paddle.
+If you’re smart, you’ll bring an insulated backpack cooler like the ones by IceMule to keep your pint fresh while you paddle.
 Nothing says a midwestern summer like snacking on cold Buckeye Chocolate Chip while you float on the water.

 Camping on the Little Miami River